Applies to all Stanford employees, certain individuals who are not Stanford employees (as defined in the Policy section) and students.

 e.
 Reporting of Convictions

-Supervisors must make sure that employees are aware of Stanford's Controlled Substances and Alcohol Policy and understands that violation of this policy is a serious matter and cause for disciplinary action including possible termination.
+Supervisors must make sure that employees are aware of Stanford's Controlled Substances and Alcohol Policy and understand that violation of this policy is a serious matter and cause for disciplinary action including possible termination.

 b.
 Consultation with Human Resources